kaganguru/kaganguru/README.md

-### Hi there 👋

-I am Burak Kagan Gur, sophomore @ Bilkent University Computer Science
+Burak Kagan Gur, junior @ Bilkent University Computer Science
 <!--
 **kaganguru/kaganguru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.